$10 shipping on orders over $49 (Contig U.S.)

 Most people replace their cat litter every week or two (depending on how much your cat goes).
 Your schedule may vary according to your cat's needs.
 When refilling the box, the rule of thumb is to add 3-4 inches of fresh cat litter.
 You can also add baking soda or refresh your cat odor filter when you refill the box.

 Remember that pregnant women should never change litter boxes due to the slight risk of contracting toxoplasmosis.
 Also, keep in mind that cat litter — even unused cat litter — should never be flushed down the toilet.
 We want to protect our water supply and the animals who live in or near our water resources.

 Most cat parents wash the box every week.
 You don't need any special chemicals.
 Simple dish soap or vinegar and warm water will get the mess out.
 Don't use bleach, though, since it can interact with the ammonia in cat urine.

 Regular washing will prevent the plastic material of your litter box from absorbing cat odors.
 That means you won't have to replace a litter box nearly as early if you clean it often.

-Dominant cats often want to remark their territory after you've washed away all the smells, so they'll jump back in the litter box to take a leak right after you've freshened it up.
-And some cats may wonder why you're sifting through their nuggets.
+A dominant pet may want to re-mark their territory after you've washed away all the smells.
+These cats may take a leak in the box just minutes after you've freshened it up.
+Other cats may stare at you wide-eyed, probably wondering why you're sifting through their nuggets.

-Otherwise, cats shouldn't get too upset by a simple cleaning action.
-In fact, they're more likely to get turned off by a stinky litter box than by one that's just been washed.
+Most cats, however, don't get upset by observing a simple cleaning routine.
+In fact, they're more likely to get turned off by noxious litter box odor than by watching you scrub their toilet.

-So keep your cats' toileting quarters in good shape, and you should have a happy, healthy kitty who's ready to snuggle, watch birds, or play with cat toys - the fun part of cat parenthood. 🐈
+So keep your cats' toileting quarters in good shape.
+You should have a happy, healthy kitty who's ready to snuggle, watch birds, or play with cat toys - the fun part of cat parenthood.